 In contrast, LTE has dedicated frequency bands for different applications, which ensures that consumers don’t have to compete with other technologies in the same bands, minimizing the probability of a lag.

-In addition, since the frequencies and resources of the LTE standard protocol are coordinated, it’s like having a moderator that controls the debate, unlike the WiFi technology where everyone is “shouting”.
-To get a sense of the probable chaos in the WiFi standard, imagine a scenario in a gym, where there is a basketball and volleyball game going on simultaneously, while you’re trying to have a debate with no moderator!
+Also, since the frequencies and resources of the LTE standard protocol are coordinated, it’s like having a moderator that controls the debate, unlike the WiFi technology where everyone is “shouting”.
+To get a sense of the probable chaos in the WiFi standard, imagine a scenario in a gym, where there’s a basketball and volleyball game going on simultaneously, while you’re trying to have a debate with no moderator!

 Impact of 5G on the Future of Connectivity

-If you’re wondering how fast the LTE standard is or better still, how to make it faster, here’s a one-word answer: 5G.
+If you’re wondering how fast the LTE standard is – or better still, how to make it faster – answer: 5G.
 As LTE migrates towards 5G, it’s expected to revolutionize the future of cellular networks, with not only its extended network capacity and lower latency but also significantly faster response times and a greater bandwidth.
 The fifth generation of the wireless network technology may tilt the LTE vs. WiFi debate in favor of the former.

-LTE is already gaining widespread adoption owing to its high security, large scale, and extensive coverage.
+LTE is already gaining widespread adoption due to its high security, large scale, and extensive coverage.
 Add to this the huge potential of 5G and cellular networks emerge as the clear winner.
-If you’re an enterprise that hasn’t yet tapped into the benefits of the LTE technology, it would be a good time to start now as relying solely on WiFi to stay connected is never a good idea.
+If your enterprise hasn’t yet tapped into the benefits of the LTE technology, it would be a good time to start now.
+Relying solely on WiFi to stay connected is never a good idea.

 To learn more about our cellular signal repeaters, contact one of our representatives today.